kungming2/translator-BOT-reborn/docs/commands.md

 #### Limitations

 * Use of this function is restricted to users with accounts fourteen days and older in order to prevent abuse.
-* Multiple `!page` commands *can* be included in a single comment to page people from many different languages.
+* Multiple `!page` commands *can* be included in a single comment to page people from many different languages, but language chaining (e.g. `!page:fr+it`) is encouraged.
 * If there are no users listed for that language in the notifications database, Ziwen will reply to the command with a comment informing the user.

 #### Notes